nboutin/buba_engine/README.md

 - [ ] Update all header file doxygen header
 - [ ] Add unit test
 - [ ] Add logging mechanism
+- [ ] Add control on column name when SELECT
 - [x] Rename table operation to transaction

 ## How To